20dcooney/20DCooney/README.md

 ### Hi there 👋
 This GitHub is for showcasing programming skills, mainly in Java, SQL, HTML, CSS, and JS using Vue.js.

+Due to the use of API keys, some projects may be set to private

 Please feel free to message me on LinkedIn at https://www.linkedin.com/in/davidcooneydeveloper/ or by email at davidjcooney33@gmail.com if you have any questions.